Davis, defense help No. 11 Houston hold off Memphis 61-58

 “I thought our defense was outstanding for most of the game,” Houston coach Kelvin Sampson said.
 “Our biggest challenge was keeping Martin off the free throw line. .
 12 for 14 was problematic for us.”

-Houston, the tournament’s top seed, moves on to Sunday’s championship game against the winner of Saturday’s second semifinal between No. 24 Cincinnati and sixth-seed Wichita State.
+Houston, the tournament’s top seed, moves on to Sunday’s championship game against No. 24 Cincinnati.

 From the start, Houston smothered the Memphis offense.
 Cougar defenders were blocking shots, deflecting passes, cutting off drives and basically gumming up the Tigers offensive flow, leaving them to launch 3-point attempts – unsuccessfully.